sgwilym/nova-deno/README.md

 2. Select **Extensions -> Activate Project as Extension** in the menu bar (you will need to enable Extension development in the general section of Nova's preferences to do this).
-3. Run the 'Bundle' command, which watches for changes and builds* to `deno.novaextension`.
+3. Run the 'Bundle' command, which outputs a bundle* to `deno.novaextension`.

-- This project uses esbuild rather than Deno to build the project, as Nova expects the project's modules to be in CommonJS format.